cjcoats/SMOKE-m3utilio/README.md

 ### Next Steps

+Scripts should be re-coded so that they respect and use the UNIX/LINUX exit-status returned by the programs:  according to the standards, this status is 0 if the program is successful, and non-zero otherwise.
+I/O API routine `M3EXIT` terminates the programs with the status given by its status-argument; if the program is terminated otherwise (e.g., by a segmentation fault), the operating system will set an appropriate exit status, also.
+The scripting system should terminate as soon as a non-zero exit status is encountered.

 The set of supported map projections should be expanded to include at least the Mercator and polar map projection types, and ideally to